M. A. Ayyangar

-Madabhushi Ananthasayanam Ayyangar (4 February 1891 – 19 March 1978) was the first Deputy Speaker and then Speaker of the Lok Sabha in the Indian Parliament.
+Madabhushi Ananthasayanam Ayyangar (4 February 1891 – 19 March 1978) was the Second Speaker and before Deputy Speaker of the Lok Sabha in the Indian Parliament.
 He also served as the 5th Governor of Bihar.

 Early life and education

 He was born in Thiruchanoor, Tirupati district of Madras Presidency, British India.
 He completed his early education from Devasthanam High School, Tirupati and the Pachiappa's College, Chennai.
 He obtained a law degree from Madras Law College in 1913.

 Early career

 He was teacher in Mathematics and later became a lawyer between 1915 -1950.
 Inspired by Mahatma Gandhi he participated actively in Indian Freedom Struggle and was jailed twice.

 Political career

 He was elected as member of Central Legislative Assembly in 1934.
 He was elected to the first Lok Sabha from Tirupathi and to the second Lok Sabha from Chittoor constituencies in 1952 and 1956 respectively.

 He was elected in 1952 as the first Deputy Speaker of Lok Sabha with Ganesh Vasudev Mavalankar as the Speaker.
 After the death of Mavalankar in 1956, he was elected as Speaker of Lok Sabha.
 Dowry prohibition act 1961 was passed by joint session of parliament with M. A. Ayyangar as speaker.
 He worked as Governor of Bihar between 1962 and 1967.